-It’s the oldest game in the world: Beasts race in the field and more beasts bet on them.
-When you lose, you double down; hold on enough and you’ll break even, maybe turn your luck around.
+It’s the oldest game in the world: Beasts race on the track and more beasts bet on them.
+When you lose, you double down; hold on enough and you’ll break even, maybe even turn your luck around.
 It’s a foolproof system, almost mathematical.
+Almost is a great word, though: You can’t be almost a winner.
+Nor can you be almost alive, for that matter.
+At what point does chance stop being a game?

-In a Martingale everything is decided by combinations: not just the course of events, but the character sheets as well.
+In a Martingale, everything is decided by combinations.
+Not just the course of events, but the character sheets as well.
 No role stays the same from one game to the next and the flip of a coin can be enough to change everything.
+The result goes beyond heads or tails: What makes a difference is always a clash of wills, systems and superstitions.
+Every damn race ends right at the photo-finish.

 Author: | Oscar Biffi |